-A Dependent Care Flexible Spending Account (DC FSA) can help your employees save money on their child care expenses.
-It works by employees setting aside money in a DC FSA account before paying taxes on it.
+A Dependent Care Flexible Spending Account (DC FSA) can help you save money on your child care expenses.
+If you and your spouse both work or you are a single parent, a DC FSA may be right for you.

 Take Control of Your Dependent Care Expenses

-Funds in a DC FSA can be used to pay for day care and general purpose day camps for dependents under the age of 13.
-Funds may also be used to pay for adult day care services for dependent adults who are unable to care for themselves (if they live with the employee for at least eight hours a day).
+You can use the money in your DC FSA to pay for day care, babysitting and general purpose day camps for your dependents under the age of 13 while you are at work.
+You can also use the funds to pay for adult day care services for dependent adults who are unable to care for themselves (if they live with you for at least eight hours per day).

 Maximum Contribution (2018)

 $5,000 per year for married couples filing joint federal taxes or single caretakers

 $2,500 for married couples filing separate federal taxes